Brahmaputra River: Bangladesh

 In Bangladesh, the Brahmaputra is joined by the Teesta River (or Tista), one of its largest tributaries.
 Below the Tista, the Brahmaputra splits into two distributary branches.
 The western branch, which contains the majority of the river's flow, continues due south as the Jamuna (Jomuna) to merge with the lower Ganga, called the Padma River (Pôdma).
 The eastern branch, formerly the larger, but now much smaller, is called the lower or Old Brahmaputra (Brommoputro).
 It curves southeast to join the Meghna River near Dhaka.
 The Padma and Meghna converge near Chandpur and flow out into the Bay of Bengal.
 This final part of the river is called Meghna.

-The Brahmaputra enters the plains of Bangladesh after turning south around the Garo Hills below Dhuburi, India.
+The Brahmaputra enters the plains of Bangladesh after turning south around the Garo Hills right below Dhuburi, India.
 After flowing past Chilmari, Bangladesh, it is joined on its right bank by the Tista River and then follows a 240 km course due south as the Jamuna River.
 (South of Gaibanda, the Old Brahmaputra leaves the left bank of the mainstream and flows past Jamalpur and Mymensingh to join the Meghna River at Bhairab Bazar.)
 Before its confluence with the Ganga, the Jamuna receives the combined waters of the Baral, Atrai, and Hurasagar Rivers on its right bank and becomes the point of departure of the large Dhaleswari River on its left bank.
 A tributary of the Dhaleswari, the Buriganga ("Old Ganga"), flows past Dhaka, the capital of Bangladesh, and joins the Meghna River above Munshiganj.

 The Jamuna joins with the Ganga north of Goalundo Ghat, below which, as the Padma, their combined waters flow to the southeast for a distance of about 120 km.
 After several smaller channels branch off to feed the Ganga-Brahmaputra delta to the south, the main body of the Padma reaches its confluence with the Meghna River near Chandpur and then enters the Bay of Bengal through the Meghna estuary and lesser channels flowing through the delta.
 The growth of the Ganga-Brahmaputra Delta is dominated by tidal processes.

 The Ganga Delta, fed by the waters of numerous rivers, including the Ganga and Brahmaputra, is 105,000 km2, one of the largest river deltas in the world.